 The bill amends sections 390.0111 and 390.01112 of the Florida Statutes, revising the criteria for the termination of pregnancies during viability.
 It specifies that a physician may only perform or induce a termination of pregnancy if it is determined to be viable, as outlined in section 390.01112.
-The previous stipulation that a termination could not occur after a gestational age of 6 weeks has been removed, and new language emphasizes that terminations during viability are only permissible under certain conditions, such as to save the pregnant woman's life or if the fetus has a fatal abnormality.
+The previous stipulation that a termination could not occur if the gestational age of the fetus is more than six weeks has been removed.
+Instead, the bill introduces new language that allows for terminations during viability under certain conditions, such as to save the pregnant woman's life or if the fetus has a fatal abnormality.

 Statutes affected: H 741 Filed: 390.0111